Netcodez/Day-3-Self-Clinic/README.md

 array binary search algorithm, find Missing test spec functions and test, a simple UI

 # How to Run the Program
-Do run the tests differenty as a function in the binarysearch test affects the output of the findMissing function.
+Firstly run npm install to install the dependencies on your computer Do run the tests differenty as a function in the binarysearch test affects the output of the findMissing function.
 In place of npm test use
 jasmine spec/binarysearchtestspec.js and